Top 5 Paint Removers For Stone: Expert Review Guide

 No. 5

-• SPRAY PAINT REMOVAL MADE EASY: Lift Off’s Spray Paint and Graffiti Remover features a patented, water-based formula that easily and safely removes spray paint, semi-gloss, high-gloss, acrylic, enamel paints, and more from both hard and soft surfaces.
+• PAINT REMOVAL MADE EASY: Lift Off’s patented, water-based formula that safely removes old and new latex paint, acrylics, latex enamels, stencil paints, and more

-• SAFER ALTERNATIVE TO HARSH CHEMICALS: Lift Off Spray Paint Remover offers a safer choice compared to harmful chemicals like Methylene Chloride and NMP, protecting both you and the environment.
+• SAFER ALTERNATIVE TO HARSH CHEMICALS: Using Lift Off Latex Paint Remover is safer than using harsh chemicals like Methylene Chloride and NMP

-• PROUDLY MADE IN THE USA: Lift Off is formulated, manufactured, and distributed in the USA.
+• PROUDLY MADE IN THE USA: Motsenbocker's Lift Off is formulated, manufactured, and distributed in the USA.
 We use superior ingredients to deliver unmatched performance and reliability you can trust.
-We're committed to your satisfaction.
-If anything doesn't meet your expectations, contact us and we'll make it right!
+We're committed to your satisfaction—If anything doesn’t meet your expectations, contact us, and we’ll make it right!

 No. 6